 transportQOS – An endpoint may use this field to indicate its capability to reserve transport resources.

-language – Indicates the language(s) in which the user would prefer to receive announcements and prompts.
+language – Indicates the language(s) the user will use or in which the user would prefer to receive announcements and prompts.
+The field contains one or more RFC 5646 compliant language tags.